Anantha2203/ece5831-2025-final-project/README.md

 Models: a TF-IDF + Logistic Regression baseline and a BiLSTM classifier.
 Deliverables include the final paper, slides, recorded talk, demo video, dataset link, and an executed notebook.

----

 ## Links

-> Replace the placeholders with your actual URLs or repo paths.

 - Pre-recorded presentation video:
   [YouTube (unlisted)](https://youtu.be/your-video-id) • [Backup (Drive)](https://drive.google.com/your-link)